-This is one of my most favourite success stories, because its happy ending didn’t take long to wait for.
+This is one of one of the most favourite success stories of our immigration lawyers, because its happy ending didn’t take long to wait for.
+Spouse visa to the UK is not a quick application and getting a timely decision is always a big win.

 My clients were a lovely young couple with two small children.
 Hussain was an Iraqi national living in Jordan with a work permit, his wife, a British citizen, was with him as his dependent, and their two children were born in Jordan and had dual citizenship – of UK and Iraq.
 Hussain was working for an IT company in Jordan and was earning good money by Jordanian standards, but his income would not count toward the financial requirement of the Immigration Rules.
 His wife was looking after a baby and a toddler full time.
 There was no possibility for her to make £18600 a year in Jordan in order to sponsor her husband.
 The family were happy to continue their life in Jordan, but when Hussain’s contract came to an end and the work permit was about to expire, they had no basis to stay in Jordan and had to go back home.
 But where was their home?
 There were two options – Iraq or the UK.